mlesniak/domain/README.md

-# Unsorted playground to play with Amazon EC2 / SES / ...
+# Playground for different JavaEE and Web techniques.
+Feel free to contact me at mail@mlesniak.com

 ## Done
 * Markdown to HTML
 * EMail logging
 * Logging with Cookies
+* good configurability

 ## Open
-* logback logging
+* logback logging (into database)
 * bootstrap adaption

-## Important
-* cleanup
+* oauth (google)

-* better configuration strategy (currently way to mixed)
+## Logging
+* Log after ip (and not only cookie)

+## Configuration
+* database w/ key/value pairs
+* hence, config file just for initialization
+* search for keys first by classname.key then key (to prevent duplicates)